Derek Black and Matthew Stevenson

 Ms. Tippett: And you weren’t asking.

 Mr. Stevenson: At first, as I mentioned, I was afraid that if I were to ask that the defenses would go up, and that that would be the end of it.
 Later on — well, after two years, it’s a little awkward.
 We’d even play games, because he knew that I knew, and I knew that he knew.
-It was — so there would be awkward things.
+So there would be awkward things.
 I screwed with him once, at this conference that he mentioned.
 I knew that he was doing it, he was organizing it.
 So I asked him, “What are you doing this weekend?”

 He said, “I’m going to see some family.”
 I said, “Where?”
 I said, “What are you doing?”
 So it was a little cat-and-mouse game.